jundalisay/superb/content/en/research/newton/principia/book-3/prop-35.md

-+++
+---
-title= "Proposition 35"
+title: "Proposition 19"
+heading: "Section 5"
+weight: 4
-image= "/covers/principia.jpg"
+image: "/covers/principia.jpg"
-description= "With a given time, find the inclination of the moom's  orbit to the plane of the eclipltic" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+description: "With a given time, find the inclination of the moom's  orbit to the plane of the eclipltic"
-+++
+draft: true
+---

 ## Proposition 35 Problem 16